jcburley/joker/GOSTD.md

 # GOSTD Usage

+First, build the version of Joker on the `gostd` branch as described in the [Joker README](https://github.com/jcburley/joker/blob/gostd/README.md) under "The go.std* Namespaces".

 Note that `gostd` is still very much a "work in progress".
 It does not convert the entire `std` library provided by Go.
-Omissions are generally due to language features (of Go), used by packages (their constants, variables, standalone functions, and receivers), that the `gostd` tool does not yet convert, and so omits those conversions.
+Omissions are generally due to language features (of Go), used by packages (their constants, variables, standalone functions, and receivers), that the `gostd` tool does not yet convert, and so omits from the generated code that gets built into Joker.

 ## Design Principles